fonte-wiki/Backup-fonte-wiki/projetos/divisor.md

 ## Lost here?

-You will find ENGLISH documentation directly on the [repository](https://github.com/fonte-wiki/divisor).
+Learn more in ENGLISH directly in the [repository](https://github.com/fonte-wiki/divisor).

 ---